Will Hay: Early career

 Hay published a magazine piece entitled Philosophy of Laughter, in which he discussed the psychology of comedy.
 In the essay he rhetorically asks, "Why does every one of us laugh at seeing somebody else slapped in the face with a large piece of cold custard pie?
 Is it because we're all naturally cruel?
 Or is it because there's something inherently funny in custard pies?
 Or in faces?
 Or in throwing things?
 No, no, and no!
 The real reason why we laugh is because we are relieved.
 Because we are released from a sense of fear.
 Wherever we may happen to be – in the cinema, theatre, or music-hall – we tend to identify with the actors we are watching.
 So that when a custard pie is thrown we fear for a moment that it has been thrown at us.
 And then, immediately we realise that it hasn't hit us, we experience a feeling of relief, and we laugh".

-From 1934 to 1943, he was a prolific film star in Britain and was ranked the third highest grossing star at the British box office in 1938, behind George Formby and Gracie Fields.
+From 1934 to 1943, he was a prolific film star in Britain and ranked as the third highest grossing star at the British box office in 1938, behind George Formby and Gracie Fields.
 He is widely regarded as one of the most prolific and influential British comedians of all time.

 Hay worked with Gainsborough Pictures from 1935 to 1940, during which time he developed a partnership with Graham Moffatt, playing an insolent overweight schoolboy, and Moore Marriott as a toothless old man.
-Hay's 1937 film, with Moffatt and Marriott, Oh, Mr. Porter! was credited by The Times as being "a comic masterpiece of the British cinema", while the writer Jimmy Perry cited the film as an influence on key character development for Dad's Army.
+Hay's 1937 film, with Moffatt and Marriott, Oh, Mr Porter! was described by The Times as "a comic masterpiece of the British cinema", while the writer Jimmy Perry cited the film as an influence on key character development for Dad's Army.